patricktokeeffe/2011-riggins-sonic-daq/README.md

 DAQFactory installation (typ.
 C:\DAQFactory\).
 The next time DAQFactory is started, it will have a new instrument listing for the sonic anemometer.

-### Getting started

-*Sorry, I no longer have DAQFactory installed so this will have to remain TODO.
-But you are a bright person and since it's DAQFactory there is a nice, labelled graphical interface so go on without me - you'll do fine.*

 ### License

 This work is licensed under [The MIT License](http://opensource.org/licenses/mit-license.html).